deephaven/benchmark/docs/GettingStarted.md

 ## Prerequisites for Running Existing Tests

-- System Memory: At least 32G (to run with the default settings)
+- System Memory: 32G (to run with the default settings)
-- CPU Threads: 16 is preferrable (can be run with less, but that misses the point)
+- CPU Threads: 16 is preferrable (can be run with less, but that may compromise the test execution quality)
 - Storage: 10G of free space (some for Deephaven install, some for generated data)

 ## Easy Installation Of Deephaven and Redpanda